ivangfr/springboot-graphql-databases/README.md

 - Create an author and return its id
 ```
 mutation {
-  createAuthor(authorInput: {firstName: "Ivan", lastName: "Franchin"}) {
+  createAuthor(authorInput: {name: "Samer Buna"}) {
     id
   }
 }
 ```

-- Create a book and return the book id and author's first and last name
+- Create a book and return the book id and author name

-> **Note.** while creating this book in `author-book-api`, we are setting the same ISBN, `123`, as we did when creating the book in `book-review-api`.
+> **Note.** while creating this book in `author-book-api`, we are setting the same ISBN, `9781786465757`, as we did when creating the book in `book-review-api`.
 ```
 mutation {
-  createBook(bookInput: {authorId: 1, isbn: "123", title: "Introdution to GraphQL", year: 2018, numPages: 512}) {
+  createBook(bookInput: {authorId: 1, isbn: "9781786465757", title: "Learning GraphQL and Relay", year: 2016}) {
     id
     author {
-      firstName
-      lastName
+      name
     }
   }
 }
 ```

-- Get author by id and return some information about his/her books including reviews of the book stored in `book-review-api`.
+- Get author by id and return some information about his/her books including reviews of the book from `book-review-api`.

-> **Note.** as the book stored in `author-book-api` and `book-review-api` has the same ISBN, `123`, it's possible to retrieve the reviews of the book.
+> **Note.** as the book stored in `author-book-api` and `book-review-api` has the same ISBN, `9781786465757`, it's possible to retrieve the reviews of the book.
 Otherwise, an empty list will be returned in case `book-review-api` does not have a specific ISBN or the service is down.
 ```
 {
   getAuthorById(authorId: 1) {
-    firstName
-    lastName
+    name
     books {
       isbn
       title
+      bookReview {
         reviews {
           reviewer
           rating
           comment
           createdAt
+        }
       }
     }
   }